By Mark Piatt

 No children should be ingesting essential oils, especially children under the age of six, unless under the supervision of a trained professional.

-Do not use an essential oil on a child because a website said essential oils are safe to use on kids.
+Do not use an essential oil on a child because a website says essential oils are safe to use on kids.
 Always seek the advice of a health professional or certified aromatherapist (not one affiliated with a multi-level marketing company) before giving a child essential oils internally.

 Are GRAS essential oils safe to ingest?